Activity: Critique or create an API reference topic

 Critique the API reference documentation

 If you’ve found an open source project, great.
-If you don’t have a project but you still want to do the activity, select one of the API from the list here.
+If you don’t have a project but you still want to do the activity, select one of the API from the list of 100 API doc sites here.

 To critique an API reference topic: